turgayozgur/messageman/README.md

 If the message queued to the `greeting` queue, messagemen will post the body `{"say":"hi!"}` to url `http://localhost:81/api/welcome`

-## Complate example of messageman.yml
+## Complete example of messageman.yml

 ```yaml
 mode: gateway # sidecar, gateway